Tie Breaker Rules of Poker Cash Game

 A - The player with the highest-ranking 3 cards wins.
 For example – if player A has J-J, player B has J-&, and the board reveals K-J-7-7-4, player A with J-J-J-7-7 wins over player B’s J-J-7-7-7.

 Q - Who wins if no player is holding the cards that qualify as a hand?

-A - If no player is having a pair or cards in a sequence/suit, the player with the ‘high-card’ wins.
+A -According to Texas Hold’em tie-breaker rules, if no player is having a pair or cards in a sequence/suit, the player with the ‘high-card’ wins.
 If player A is holding K♥ 9♦, B is having 5♦ 8♠ and the board comes 2♠ 4♥ Q♣ 6♦ 10♥, player A with ‘K’ wins over player B’s ‘8’.

 Q - What is a kicker card?